 Favorite Mountain: Loveland

-Favorite Non-Ski Activity: Whitewater Kayaking
+Favorite Non-Ski Activity: Playing the mandolin

 First Concert:Creed in Clemson, SC when I was in middle school